 Q: Which containers do the collection frequency waivers apply to?

 The regulations allow a jurisdiction to collect gray and blue container waste every other week under a collection frequency waiver, which should help the jurisdiction reduce the cost of collection [see Article 3, Section 18984.11(a)(3)].
 This allows a jurisdiction to authorize a generator to subscribe to bi-weekly collection of its blue, gray, or both containers if the generator is using a service that requires all organic waste to be collected in the green container (with the exception of organic waste specifically allowed for collection in the blue container in a three-container collection service).

 Q: Are special districts eligible for low population waivers?

-Special districts that do not provide solid waste collection services, but that produce organic waste, are a non-local entity and are eligible for a low population waiver if they are located in a jurisdiction that has been granted a low population waiver.
-A special district would apply to CalRecycle for the waiver from the Article 5 requirements.
+Special districts that do not provide solid waste collection services, but that produce organic waste, may be a non-local entity and may fall under a low population waiver if they are located in a jurisdiction that has been granted a low population waiver.
+In this situation the special district must submit documentation to the department demonstrating that these facts apply and then the department shall waive the non-local entity from the obligation to comply with some or all of organic waste collection service requirements.
+Additionally, a special district that provides solid waste collection services and is thus within the definition of a “jurisdiction,” would apply to CalRecycle for the low population waiver.